tdavis/proj-vim/README.md

 Proj lets you save settings for your project in a simple file.

 ### Commands
-* :Proj <project> - Open project named <project> (tab-completes)
+* :Proj <project> - Open project named <project> (tab-completes).
-* :ProjAdd <name> - Add the project "name" to the project file and reload
+* :ProjAdd  - Prompts to add a new project in the current directory.
-* :ProjFile - Open the project file in a split
+* :ProjFile - Open the project file in a split>
-* :ProjInfo - Show all of the current project's settings in the status line
+* :ProjInfo - Show all of the current project's settings in the status line.
+* :ProjMenu - Open a menu with all of these commands.
-* :ProjNotes - Open the project notes file in a split
+* :ProjNotes - Open the project notes file in a split.
+* :ProjOpen - Prompt to open a project.
-* :ProjRefresh - Reload the current project
+* :ProjRefresh - Reload the current project.
-* :ProjReload - Reload the project file
+* :ProjReload - Reload the project file.
-* :ProjVim - Open the project's vim settings file in a split
+* :ProjVim - Open the project's vim settings file in a split.

 ### File Syntax